KX telephone boxes: Later developments

-BT also introduced a new type of phonecard telephone to be used in their phonecard-operated kiosks in 1996, the BT Payphone 2000, which was installed in high usage sites such as airports and railway stations.
-This payphone featured a large LCD display with information to assist the user.
-The on-screen language could be also changed between English, Welsh, French, Italian and Spanish languages to help users whose first language is not English.
 They also launched a series of internet payphones called the Multi.phone, also known as the Multiphone, in 1999.
 The touch screen terminals display a range of "hot buttons relevant to the needs of the modern traveller and consumer", with one of the buttons leading to BBC News Online.
 By January 2001, 600 Multi.phones were installed, but to revive the fortunes of their extensive network after usage fell 37% in two years, BT announced a six-month promotion during which the phones would be totally free for internet use.
 A BBC critic reviewed the Multi.phone in a negative light, saying it made the reviewer "nostalgic for the old callbox pips.
 Sometimes, as BT once put it so perfectly, "it's good to TALK"."
 After the six month free trial was over, keyboards were added to the Multi.phones.

-Around the same time, they also introduced Britain's first credit card-operated public payphone, Creditcall, which like the Phonecard, was another cashless payphone service, enabling customers to make calls using major credit cards.
-It was installed on a trial basis in at Heathrow Airport and Waterloo station in London.
 In 2004, BT considered plans where their telephone boxes could be used to download music, turning them into "virtual jukeboxes", where anyone owning an iPod or portable music player would be able to go into a phonebox and download a song, being able to pay using a credit card or a BT charge card.
 The concept behind the boxes providing access to music was seen as an opportunity to attract mobile phone users, who long ago deserted phone boxes into BT facilities, Regardless, the plans were abandoned.

-By 2017, the total number of BT owned telephone boxes had fallen to 40,000 with half of these under threat of scrapping over the following five years.
+By 2017, the total number of BT-owned telephone boxes had fallen to 40,000 with half of these under threat of scrapping over the following five years.
+As of 2024, there are fewer than 20,000 public telephone boxes nationwide.
+That year the Twentieth Century Society applied to preserve three KX100 boxes as listed monuments: the 100,000th to be installed, at Dunsop Bridge in Lancashire, in England; a box which has retained the original BT livery, near Maaruig on the Isle of Harris in Scotland; and an experimental solar- and wind-powered telephone box at the Centre for Alternative Technology in Machynlleth in Wales.